MagaluCloud/terraform-provider-mgc/docs/data-sources/lbaas_network_healthcheck.md

 page_title: "mgc_lbaas_network_healthcheck Data Source - terraform-provider-mgc"
 subcategory: "Load Balancer"
 description: |-
-  Get a specific Network Load Balancer Health Check by Load Balancer ID and Health Check ID.
+  ~> WARNING: LBaaS in Magalu Cloud is in experimental stage, you may experience issues during provision and usage Get a specific Network Load Balancer Health Check by Load Balancer ID and Health Check ID.
 ---

 # mgc_lbaas_network_healthcheck (Data Source)

+~> **WARNING:** LBaaS in Magalu Cloud is in experimental stage, you may experience issues during provision and usage

 Get a specific Network Load Balancer Health Check by Load Balancer ID and Health Check ID.